iridescent-dev/iap-swift-lib/README.md

 The `callback` method is called once the operation is complete.
 You can use it to unlock the UI, by hiding your loader for example.

 ### Purchased products
 As mentioned earlier, the library provides access to the state of the users purchases.
+See the [purchases information](#purchases-information) section.

 Use `hasActivePurchase(for: productId)` to checks if the user currently own (or is subscribed to) a given product.
 ``` swift